ShrimpingIt/projects/README.md

 ## Sketchbook

 The **'sketchbook'** folder contains software, known by the Arduino community as 'sketches' intended to be uploaded to the circuits when they are complete.
+The libraries required by our projects are distributed within the same sketchbook folder for your convenience.
+Thanks to all the library authors!
+We couldn't do it without you.

 ## Vector Graphics